'BEDFORD SHIRE AND THE SITUATION OF BEDFORD described' By John Speed c.1676

 - Printed area is approximately 51.3cms by 38.5cms.

-- The map is in good condition.
-The left and right margins are close, as originally issued.
-There is also an overall light age toning to the map.
+- The map is in very good condition; centrefold, as issued.
+There is a repair to the bottom of the fold and a couple of minor 'wormholes' near the centre of the map.
 Click on image for a better view.

 - Click on 'Delivery Policy' for postage costs.